Vadikus/practicalDL/README.md

 # github.com/Vadikus/practicalDL

-## Educational materials for Frontend Masters course
-## A Practical Guide to Deep Learning with TensorFlow 2.0 and Keras
+## Educational materials for Frontend Masters course "A Practical Guide to Deep Learning with TensorFlow 2.0 and Keras"

+## Setup

+Prerequisite: Python

+To use Jupyter Notebooks on your computer - please follow the [installation instructions](https://jupyter.readthedocs.io/en/latest/install.html).
+Note: Anaconda installation is recommended if you are not familiar with other Python package management systems.

 ## Agenda/Curriculum